sigasi/sigasi_insights/content/releasenotes/sigasi-2.3.md

 -------------------------------------

--   Improve autocomplete for component instantiations: you can now also trigger autocomplete if you already a portion of the component’s name (ticket 1960).
+-   Improve autocomplete for component instantiations: you can now also trigger autocomplete if you already a portion of the component's name (ticket 1960).
 -   We slightly changed the library mapping interface.
 You can now map the entire project to a new library without breaking the **Common